mongodb/terraform-provider-mongodbatlas/website/docs/r/x509_authentication_database_user.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

+-> **NOTE:** Before provider version 1.12.0, Self-managed X.509 Authentication was disabled for the project when this resource was deleted.

 ## Example Usages

 ### Example Usage: Generate an Atlas-managed X.509 certificate for a MongoDB user